Do you know how to market your hotel business?

-The key thing to understand here is that content, does not have to be blog posts.
-It could be videos, infographics, podcasts, etc. They each have their place in the content marketing ecosystem and they all are useful for different types of users.
+The key thing to understand here is that content does not have to be blog posts.
+It could be videos, infographics, podcasts, etc. They each have their place in the content marketing ecosystem, and they all are useful for different types of users.
 Blog posts can be a great form of content marketing because you can apply your SEO efforts to the content to get more bang for your buck.
-Do you have a great, high quality video of your hotel or the surrounding area?
+Do you have a great, high-quality video of your hotel or the surrounding area?
 Social media sounds like a great place to promote that piece of content.

 How To Get Started With Content Marketing?

-You do have to understand that creating great content that is evergreen (lasts for-eva’) is something that is going to take time to create.
-If you know that you can only dedicate X number of hours to content creation then you need to add this to your consideration.
-It is much better to spend your time creating something truly remarkable then to just post something for the sake of posting.
+You do have to understand that creating great content that is evergreen (lasts for-eva') is something that is going to take time to create.
+If you know that you can only dedicate X number of hours to content creation, then you need to add this to your consideration.
+It is much better to spend your time creating something truly remarkable then to post something for the sake of posting.

 Once you know how much time (budget) you can allocate towards content marketing, you can get started with ideas that you think would work.
 If you only have the above mentioned 8 hours, then these are the options that I think could work the best for you during the year.
-If you have the capabilities, with the 96 hours (12 x 8) then you can create one or 2 killer videos for the year that you can push out to all of your promotional channels.
+If you have the capabilities, with the 96 hours (12 x 8), then you can create one or two killer videos for the year that you can push out to all of your promotional channels.
 Make sure that it is something that will stand the test of time.

 You can also spend this time to get infographics or interactive map development that is relevant to the area that is around your hotel.
 These should be made for the benefit of your future guests.
 You could use this same time to get 6-8 of these pieces of content.